vanyadelova/personal-site/app/data/about.md

 I am available to consult on interesting projects.
 I am particularly interested in social impact, education, inclusivity, and space.
 I enjoy advising companies and may even be available for pro-bono work depending on the time commitment and the project.
 If you would like to arrange a meeting, I am based in Sofia but travel to the Aarhus Area frequently.
 <br><br>
 #### Currently
-At Arthena I have learned how to build teams and manage people, build relationships with customers, sell enterprise products, and build on-line predictive models for production environments.
+At Codaisseur I have learned how to build teams and manage people, build relationships with customers, sell enterprise products, and build on-line predictive models for production environments.
 I've also learned how to build and maintain large web applications (see [arthena.com](https://arthena.com)).
 <br><br>
 #### Some History